 It bears repeating that the board has a long history of benefiting greatly from trustees who bring intelligence, curiosity, integrity and a deep commitment to Princeton to their service on the board, and from the candor, trust and mutual respect that characterize trustee discussions.
 In the board’s experience, partisanship detracts from this sense of shared responsibility and thus is detrimental in both the election process and participation in the board.

-As part of Princeton University’s initiatives in sustainability, the University distributes all ballots electronically unless an alumnus/a specifically requests a paper ballot or does not have an email address on file with the University.
-Alumni voting electronically receive the same information that is mailed, and they vote using a secure balloting process.
-NOTE: Be sure that Alumni Records has your correct email address on file.
-Registered TigerNet users can log in to check and update their profile online, or alumni can contact Alumni Records at email@example.com.
+Note: Be sure that Alumni Records has your correct email address or mailing address on file.
+Registered TigerNet users can log in to check and update their profile online, or alumni can contact Alumni Records at firstname.lastname@example.org.

 - Susan Conger-Austin *83

 - Sonja McGill ’93